 Kansas City Bicycle Accidents Can Cause Devastating Injuries

-Bicycle accidents happen too often on roadways throughout Kansas City, Missouri and Kansas.
+As a bicycle accident law firm in Kansas City, we know that bicycle accidents happen too often on roadways throughout Missouri and Kansas.
 Many of these bike crashes are caused by the negligence or recklessness of the driver of a car, truck or other motor vehicle.
 Many of these accidents result in devastating injuries for the bicyclist involved.

 In 2013, more than 900 bicyclists in the U.S. were killed, and almost 500,000 bicyclists were hospitalized as a result of serious injuries, according to the Centers for Disease Control and Prevention (CDC).